uswds/uswds-for-designers/README.md

 This repository hosts editable, open source design files of the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards) for government designers or anyone wishing to make use of the UI components or visual style guide in this site.

-For the alpha release, the following file types are available for your use:
+For the 1.0 release, the following file types are available for your use:
 - .AI (Adobe Illustrator)
 - .EPS
 - Sketch
 - Omnigraffle
 - Font files (Fontawesome, Merriweather, and Source Sans Pro)
 - Color swatches

+Preview files have been made available for the Sketch, Omnigraffle, and EPS so you can see how each file is structured and it's content.

 We encourage and solicit your input.
 Please leave any feedback in the project's primary repo, which you'll find here: https://github.com/18F/web-design-standards